Amitabh-K/Murder-Mystery/README.md

 # Murder-Mystery
 Directions:
-For this quiz, you're going to help solve a fictitious murder mystery that happened here at Udacity!
+For this quiz, I am going to help solve a fictitious murder mystery that happened here!
 A murder mystery is a game typically played at parties wherein one of the partygoers is secretly, and unknowingly, playing a murderer, and the other attendees must determine who among them is the criminal.
 It's a classic case of whodunnit.

-Since this might be your first time playing a murder mystery, we've simplified things quite a bit to make it easier.
-Here's what we know!
-In this murder mystery there are:

 four rooms: the ballroom, gallery, billiards room, and dining room, four weapons: poison, a trophy, a pool stick, and a knife,